 We are the essential service provider in the Northern Territory (NT) providing electricity, gas, water and sewerage services.
-Our services three separate regulated networks, as can be seen below in Figure 1.1.
+Our services are provided to three separate regulated networks, as can be seen in Figure 1.1.
 We provide electricity services to more than 90 communities in the NT over a landmass of 1.3 million square kilometres.
 Our regulated networks in Darwin-Katherine, Alice Springs, and Tennant Creek transport electricity to approximately 73,000 residential customers and 11,000 businesses.
 Each of our networks are unique, operating under different designs and environments.
-We are responsible for the transmission and distribution networks as seen in below.
+We are responsible for the transmission and distribution networks as illustrated in Figure 1.1.
+For the purposes of the NT National Electricity Rules (NER) pricing rules, we are treated as a distribution network service provider.